obiwanus/focus-zig/LOG.md

 - When drawing a buffer with a conflict we need to ask what to do

 # DONE
++ Use a global clipboard unless multiple cursors are used
+    + On ctrl+c, copy text into the system clipboard
+    + On ctrl+v, get contents from the system clipboard (handle multiple cursors later)
++ When jumping to search results, align viewport to the left if possible
++ Jump to centered search results
 + When text is selected, use it for search
 + Highlight selection occurrences in the buffer
     + When selection is created or extended, search within the buffer